fifa world cup toronto parking prices

 FIFA reveals outrageous parking prices for Toronto World Cup games

-On Friday, FIFA unveiled the official parking plan for the upcoming tournament games, which allows fans to pre-purchase a spot near Toronto Stadium for $74.99.
-The designated lot is about a five minute walk from Toronto Stadium, according to FIFA's website.
+On Friday, FIFA revealed that fans will be able to pre-purchase a spot near Toronto Stadium for $74.99.
+The designated lot is about a five-minute walk from Toronto Stadium, according to FIFA's website.

 There will be six matches played over three weeks at Toronto Stadium, starting with Canada's opener versus Bosnia & Herzegovina on June 12.

-Germany is the highest-ranked team to play a group stage game in Toronto, facing off against Ivory Coast on June 20.
+Germany is the highest-ranked team to play a group-stage game in Toronto, facing the Ivory Coast on June 20.

 FIFA's pre-purchased parking is the same cost for all six games in Toronto.

-FIFA noted that parking passes cannot be resold and must be purchased using the same email address tied to the fan’s World Cup ticket.
-Fans are limited to buying one parking pass per customer, and no passes will be sold on match day.
+Parking passes purchased through FIFA must be bought using same email address attached to the fan's World Cup ticket account.
+Fans can also buy just one parking pass per customer, and no passes will be sold on any of the associated match days.

 The cost of parking for the Vancouver games, Canada’s other World Cup host city, is the same as in Toronto.

-Of course, the more feasible option for Torontonians would be just parking a little further away, or taking a train to the stadium, instead of caving for FIFA's sky-high parking costs.
+Of course, the more feasible option for Torontonians would be just parking a little further away, or taking a train to the stadium, instead of caving in to FIFA's sky-high parking costs.

 Lead photo by